Skip to main content

 All illustrated photos by Josué Rivas.
 Josué layers illustrations over his film photography to reveal what the eye cannot see in a photographic image alone.

-In South Dakota, Indigenous activist Nick Tilsen recently faced the threat of 17 years in prison after leading a peaceful protest demanding the return of illegally seized Lakota territory known as the Black Hills—to restore Native rights and protect the lands from further extraction.
+Indigenous land defenders are especially vulnerable to criminalization of protest.
+Nick Tilsen, a leader in Standing Rock protests, recently faced the threat of 17 years in prison after leading a peaceful protest demanding the return of illegally seized Lakota territory known as the Black Hills—to restore Native rights and protect the lands from further extraction.

 Protecting the Right to Protest

-For communities most excluded from decision-making processes, protest is often the only avenue of democratic participation that’s readily available.
+Communities most excluded from decision-making processes know this truth the best.
+For them, protest is often the only avenue of democratic participation that’s readily available.
 This is in part why civil disobedience—a tactic that oftentimes involves breaking the law—has helped cement monumental human rights wins for social movements across the world, led by the likes of Martin Luther King Jr., Rosa Parks, and Gandhi.

 “For those of us concerned about the climate crisis, daily life can feel like cognitive dissonance,” activist and actor Jane Fonda told me recently.
 “It’s when I speak out, when I engage in civil disobedience, when I put my body on the line that I feel like my body and my values are fully aligned.
 And from that place of alignment, I can better advocate for the change we urgently need.”